CATTLE FOR BEGINNERS

 Who would benefit from this course?

 Are you thinking about taking on a small herd of cattle or rearing a few calves for beef?
 Have you just brought home your first cows and need guidance?
 Are you wondering how you might keep cows for conservation grazing?
 Spending a day with cattle and people who will share their deep affection and appreciation of their herd will give you a real feel for what it’s like to have cattle of your own.
 This course will deal with the practicalities, the pleasures, the legalities and the needs of cattle so that you go away far more confident about making those first choices.

 This one day course will give you the opportunity to consider what it really means to keep cattle.
-We will cover choosing the right cows for you, getting ready to bring your first cows home, the daily routine and other less regular tasks, keeping yourself and your cows safe, essential equipment, fencing, land management, cattle housing and muck management, when to bring in a specialist, breeding, calving, Bovine TB, handling and moving your cattle, feeding, the healthy cow, cattle passports, ear tagging, and other legal requirements and record keeping.
+We will cover choosing the right cows for you, getting ready to bring your first cows home, the daily routine and other less regular tasks, keeping yourself and your cows safe, essential equipment, fencing, land management, cattle housing and muck management, when to bring in a specialist, breeding, calving, Bovine TB, handling and moving your cattle, feeding, the healthy cow, cattle passports, ear tagging, other legal requirements, record keeping and the abattoir.
 Much of the day will be spent outside with our wonderful suckler herd of Devon Rubies.